 Subsequently, the team will set priorities for corrective actions based on FMEA RPN.

 Action and Maintenance Stage

-What factors can determine a successful FMEA outcome?
+What factors can determine a successful FMEA / FMECA outcome?

 Though FMEA is gaining widespread acceptance and recognition because of its inherent benefits, not every organisation gets uniformly great results.
 A successful application of FMEA can be determined by many external and internal factors.